Geography of Palestine

-Geography of the State of Palestine refers to the geographic, climatic and other properties of the areas claimed by State of Palestine.
+Palestine is the 163rd largest country in the world, in terms of claimed areas.
+The country is bordered by Israel to the east, north and west, Jordan to the east, Egypt to the southwest and the Mediterranean Sea to the west.
+The country also shares maritime borders with Israel, Cyprus and Egypt.
+Located in the Levant, Palestine is part of the Middle Eastern region in Asia.

 Physiographic regions

 The terrain of the Gaza Strip is flat or rolling, with dunes near the coast.
 The highest point is Abu 'Awdah (Joz Abu 'Auda), at 105 m above sea level.

 The terrain of the West Bank is mostly rugged dissected upland, with some vegetation in the west, but somewhat barren in the east.
 The elevation span reaches from a low on the northern shore of the Dead Sea at 429 m below sea level, to the highest point at Mount Nabi Yunis at 1030 m above sea level.
 The area of the West Bank is landlocked; the highlands are the main recharge area for Israel's coastal aquifers.

 Geology

 The coastal plain of Gaza is composed of sand dunes and fertile sandy sediments.
 Except for a porous calcareous sandstone called kurkar in Arabic, there are no other rocks in this region.
 In contrast, the West Bank is dominated by low mountains: Mount Gerizim (881m), Nabi Samwil (890m), and Mount Scopus (826m).
 The rocks are principally composed of marine sediments (limestone and dolomite).
 The porosity of these rocks permits water to filter down to the non-porous strata, which supply water to the numerous aquifers in the region.